DH certified full face designed to provide plenty of protection...but for a weight penalty

 - Best MTB body armour

-At nearly 1kg, the Leatt MTB 4.0 Enduro V22 is almost double the weight of the Troy Lee Stage and Fox Dropframe, but obviously it’s more robust.
+At nearly 1kg, the Leatt MTB 4.0 Gravity V22 is heavier than the Troy Lee Stage and Fox Proframe, but obviously it’s more robust.
 The price is chunky too, which is why we recommend its sister helmet, the convertible MTB Enduro 4.0 V21 for the same money.